More Soulish Food | Hungry Souls Home

 Have you ever given the gift of silence to someone else?

-If you would like to send an e-flyer about the Advent Retreat of Silence to a friend, just download this PDF flyer.
-Forward it as an email attachment, print it and post it on a bulletin board, or hand it out to friends.
+If you would like to send an e-flyer about the Advent Retreat of Silence to a friend, just download this PDF flyer and forward it by e-mail attachment or print it to post on a bulletin board or hand out to friends.

 Reminder!

-The Soulish Food emails are being posted each week on the Hungry Souls Web site.
-Newcomers can look that over and decide if they want to register to receive the weekly newsletter.
+The Soulish Food e-mails are being posted each week on the Hungry Souls Web site.
+Newcomers can look that over and decide if they want to register on the Web site to receive the weekly newsletter.
 You might want to recommend this to friends also.
 They can go to www.HungrySouls.org.

 Karen Mains